 In materials science, fracture toughness (KIc) refers to the ability of a material containing a crack to resist fracture.
 Specifically, fracture toughness testing characterizes resistance to fracture in a neutral environment with a sharp crack, and is one of the most important properties of any material for virtually all design applications.

-Testing for K1C
+Testing K1C Value

-Testing for CTOD
+Testing CTOD Value

 Crack Tip Opening Displacement, or CTOD, is a measure of the physical opening of the fatigue crack tip at the point of failure.
 Typically used to measure the toughness of materials that tear before failure, all tests can be carried out from -129ºC (-200ºF) to 200ºC ( 400ºF).

-Testing for J1C and JR Values
+Testing J1C and JR Values

 Unlike K1C, a material’s J1C value is used to determine toughness using the energy required to fracture the sample.
 A related value, JR, uses one or more samples to determine the initial point of tearing.